BrianZhao10/diseasion/README.md

 Next Steps for diseasion:
-- add a non-spelling-sensitive component to the user's input of symptoms
+- add a non-spelling-sensitive component to the user's input of symptoms to accomodate human error and those with language barriers/trouble
 - add a snippet of code that fetches a certain letter's database link
     - problems with this: the program cannot predict with certainty which letter's database the symptoms will lead to
     - unless: the program parses and stores (during the runtime of the program) the whole database, all 26 letters' database content